rosshambrick/Covert/README.md

-Commandroid
+Covert
 ===========

-Simplify async operations in your Android apps by letting Commandroid perform your background work and report back when interesting things have happened.
-By adhearing to priniciples of DDD and taking advantage of CQRS, Commandroid gives you a clean and testable model layer by seperating the concerns of making changes in your model and querying the state of your model.

-### Features
-* All non-UI work goes into POJO commands that are easily testable
-* Never worry again about blocking the UI thread when doing disk or network I/O
+Stop worrying about blocking the UI thread and let Covert perform all model opperations in the background, reporting back when the work is done.

-* Simple and fast
+## Features
+* All Commands and Queries run on a background thread
+* Commands and Queries are easy to test since they are just POJOs
-* Can run commands either in parrellel or serial
+* Can run either in parrellel or serially
+* Queries are automatically cached globally
-* Configure number of threads.
-[Defaults to single thread]
+* Easily configure number of threads in threadpool.
+[Defaults to one background thread]
-* EventBus for eventing
-    * Bundled by default
-    * Configure with your own EventBus instance
-    * Handle data cacheing by using sticky events

-### Dagger setup
+* Designed to work well with Otto/EventBus for decoupled pub/sub
+* Designed to work well with Dagger/RoboGuice for dependency injection

+## Setup (Dagger or RoboGuice)
 ```
+    //inside module

     @Provides @Singleton
     DependencyInjector provideInjector() {
         return new DependencyInjector() {